Rjmoodie/yardpass-upgrade/RESTRUCTURING_INDEX.md

 ---

-**This restructuring sets YardPass up for production-grade performance, security, and maintainability!** 🚀
+**This restructuring sets Liventix up for production-grade performance, security, and maintainability!** 🚀